Lesbian Motherhood, bisexual and transgender. ROPA (Reception of Oocytes from Partner)

 According to the law currently in force in Spain, “Women shall be able to use the techniques regulated in this Law regardless of their marital status and their sexual orientation”.
 In this way, women’s right to motherhood is reinforced and, what is more important, not only for reasons having to do with fertility.

 Since 2007, lesbian shared biological motherhood has been legally recognised in Spain.
-Consequently, babies that are born through a ROPA treatment have two legal mothers, if and when they are married.
+Consequently, babies that are born through a ROPA treatment within a lesbian married couple, have two legal mothers, if and when they are married.

 In the case of legally registered same-sex couples, under the current legislation the non-pregnant mother has to start adoption procedures to be rightfully recognised as legal mother.

-The assisted reproduction techniques that lesbian couples normally use (artificial insemination, In Vitro fertilization, egg donation and embryo adoption) are now joined by a new alternative: reception of oocytes from partner, the ROPA method.
+The assisted reproduction techniques that lesbian couples normally use (artificial insemination, In Vitro fertilization, egg donation and embryo adoption) are now joined by a new alternative: reception of oocytes from partner, the Reciprocal IVF.

 Today, while it is not covered in the legal provisions in force, it is possible to use the technique known as ROPA (Reception of Oocytes from Partner), which makes it possible for two women who are married to take part in the treatment and become parents.
 One of them provides oocytes that are subsequently inseminated with the sperm of an anonymous donor.
 The other receives the embryos and becomes pregnant.
 After consenting to the treatment, one becomes a genetic mother and the other a birth mother.
 To these effects, two-mother families have been legally recognized in Spain since 2007 under the provision that the two mothers are married.
 As a consequence, babies who are born using a ROPA treatment can be legally registered in Spain as having two mothers.